What does IAMAT do?

 Is IAMAT involved in medical tourism?

 IAMAT does not coordinate services for patients who choose to have elective healthcare procedures or surgeries done abroad.
-We provide travellers with detailed advice on staying healthy during their trip and preventing the spread of infectious diseases.

 Are you funded by pharmaceutical or healthcare companies?